adbar/trafilatura/docs/downloads.rst

 A main objective of data collection over the Internet such as web crawling is to efficiently gather as many useful web pages as possible.
 In order to retrieve multiples web pages at once it makes sense to retrieve as many domains as possible in parallel.
 However, particular rules apply then.

-*New in version 0.9: Functions exposed and made usable for convenience.*

 With Python
 -----------